Want to know how much golden retrievers cost?

 But they still do cost money.

-This article is a comprehensive breakdown of how much golden retrievers actually cost, including the price of the actual golden retriever, plus everything else you’ll need for them on a yearly basis.
+This article is a comprehensive breakdown of how much golden retrievers actually cost, including the price of your dog, plus everything else you’ll need for them on a yearly basis.

-To make it easy for you, this post is broken into three categories:
+To make it easy for you, it’s broken into three categories:

 - How much golden retrievers cost (both buying from a breeder and adopting one)